JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7924 days**.
+Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **97% of all paper money in the US contains traces of cocaine**.
+And here is a just a random fact -  **The Kodiak, which is native to Alaska, is the largest bear and can measure up to eight feet and weigh as much as 1,700 pounds**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)